 Helping Low-Income, Working Mothers During Tax Season

-Women’s Foundation President Nicky Goren writes in The Huffington Post about the importance of helping working mothers access the Earned Income Tax Credit.
+Women’s Foundation former President Nicky Goren writes in The Huffington Post about the importance of helping working mothers access the Earned Income Tax Credit.

 Growing Women’s Businesses

 Information from The Women’s Foundation report 2010 Portrait of Women & Girls in the Washington Metropolitan Area was highlighted in a WUSA9 report on growing the number of local, women-owned businesses.

 Women’s Foundation former President Nicky Goren was honored with a 2011 Women Who Mean Business Award by Washington Business Journal.